 Currently, one of the biggest threats humanity is facing to its extinction is the sustainability of the earth.
-The continuous usage of non-eco-friendly materials by the capitalists in industries has created uncertainties over the future of humanity.
+The continuous usage of non-eco-friendly materials by capitalists in industries has created uncertainties over the future of humanity.

 Therefore, people have started raising questions about the nature of almost everything they use because of awareness campaigns on global warming and the importance of using environmental-friendly products.